kairosdb/metrics4j/README.md

 This library is still in development, keep checking back as progress is moving quickly

+#### Have you ever wanted to ...
+ * change how often an application reports metrics
+ * change how a metric is reported (rate vs counter)
+ * change the name of a metric
+ * turn a metric off or on
+ * report a metric to more than one timeseries backend
+ * have an application report to something besides prometheus

+on an application already deployed in production?
+Then this library is for your (or the developers that wrote the application)

 ## Philosophy of using Metrics4j
-The metrics4j library is designed to separate the role of the application developer from the IT administrator that deploys the software.
-Metrics4j has only one dependency Slf4j for logging.
-The lack of dependencies is important if this library is to be used in various projects.
-The lack of dependencies is also why metrics4j uses XML for configuration.
-Java's built in support for XML is really good and does a lot of work for the project without requiring other libraries.
+The metrics4j library is designed to separate the role of the application developer from the IT administrator when it comes to reporting metrics.
+When, how often and where metrics are reported is not the job of the developer.

 ### Application Developer
 The application developer's role is to identify interesting metrics and report them.
-The library lets you report numbers or durations (for timing something).
-All values you report are sent to a collector.
-The interpretation of those numbers, ie. is it a guage or rate, is determined at runtime by the administrator.
+The Metrics4j library lets the developer report numbers or durations with a clean, easy to use api.
+The interpretation of those numbers, ie. is it a counter or a rate, is determined at runtime by the administrator along with where to send and how often to send.

 ### IT Administrator
 The IT Admin is the one that deploys the application and is able, by configuration at runtime,